paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 Here is my colleague Bhuvan explaining the role of Insurance in a no-frills [financial planning post](https://zerodha.com/z-connect/coin/coin-newsletter/coin-newsletter-3-starting-troubles)

 Even though Insurance does not directly does not add to capital formation, the insurance companies themselves directly contribute to investments in the economy.
-Insurance companies with all the float (premiums collected) must find investment opportunities to make up for the liabilities.
+Insurance companies with all the float (premiums collected), will need to find investment opportunities to make up for the liabilities.
 And hence a higher penetration of insurance would mean more capital coming towards capital markets to support some of the businesses that can not only impact jobs but also create more opportunities for economic prosperity.
+And here as well, there must be some pressure on the fund managers within the insurance companies to look at holistically looking at investment opportunities with the context of challenges we are facing today.

 A small snapshot of the entire Indian insurance industry -